-Considered a nuisance by some people, beaver dams are vital to wetlands.
+Considered a nuisance by some, beaver dams are vital to wetlands.

-Beavers are best known, of course, for building dams.
+Beavers are best known for building dams.
 Semi-aquatic and primarily nocturnal, they build dams by gnawing trees until they fall over, then moving them into water — a nearby creek, pond, canal or river.
 Trees too large to be moved are gnawed into a manageable size.
 Twigs and mud also go into the construction.
 Dams are repaired constantly and over time grow very large.

 Their dams aren’t built without purpose, just to stay busy.
-A dam is their fortress wall and the surrounding water is its moat.
+As someone once said, a dam is their fortress wall and the surrounding water is its moat.
 As with human forts, the purpose is to keep them safe from enemies.

-You see, they live within the dam.
-Well hidden and heavily fortified with twigs and mud, and situated above the water line, is their “lodge,” where a beaver family stays cozy and safe.
-Dry, too, except when coming and going, as the lodge entrance is always below water — another nifty safety measure.
+They live within the dam.
+Well hidden and heavily fortified with twigs and mud, and situated above the water line, it’s their “lodge,” where a beaver family stays cozy and safe.
+And dry, too, except when coming and going, as the lodge entrance is always below water — another nifty safety measure.
 The lodge houses a family group of a monogamous adult pair and their new and yearling offspring.

 Their dams are essential to their survival, but they’re valuable to humans, too.
 That’s because dams help create wetlands.
 Half of the endangered and threatened species in North America depend on wetlands to survive.
 Eighty-five percent of all N.A. wildlife depend on wetlands.
 Dams help purify water as it slowly trickles through, and aids in control of water silt, too.
 Their dams slow flood waters, raise water tables, and slow erosion.